MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-support-and-ts.md

 * **Product feedback**: Send feedback to [casfeedback@microsoft.com](mailto:casfeedback@microsoft.com).

-* **Documentation feedback**: Our new feedback system is built on GitHub Issues.
-To provide feedback on documentation you must first create a GitHub account.
+* **Documentation feedback**: Our feedback system is built on GitHub Issues.
+To provide feedback on documentation, you must first create a GitHub account.
 Read about this change in [our blog post](/teamblog/a-new-feedback-system-is-coming-to-docs).

 ## Next steps